Statue of Mary McLeod Bethune (U.S. Capitol)

 The statue honoring civil rights and women's rights activist Mary McLeod Bethune was unveiled in the United States Capitol in Washington, D.C., representing Florida in the National Statuary Hall Collection on July 13, 2022.
 This makes her the first black American represented in the National Statuary Hall Collection.

 The statue is made of Italian Carrara marble and was carved by Nilda M. Comas in Pietrasanta, Italy.
+The marble came from the same Tuscan quarry used by Michelangelo to carve David.
+The completed statue weighs 3 tons and measures 11 feet tall, including the base.